Active Plan HRA

 Can I Use My Funds For My Family Members’ Expenses?

 Yes.
-You can use these funds to pay for prescription drugs and allowable over-the-counter medical items for you, your spouse, and your eligible dependents if they are covered under your SMART health plan.
+You can use these funds to pay for dental, vision and hearing expenses, prescription drugs and allowable over-the-counter medical items for you, your spouse, and your eligible dependents if they are covered under your SMART health plan.
+We recommend updating your dependents on the member portal.
+Log in, click add/manage dependents, enter their information and upload the necessary documentation (birth certificate, marriage certificate, etc.).
+It’s that easy!

 After I Begin Using my HRA, Are There Any Ongoing Eligibility Requirements to Meet?